flightphp/core/README.md

     // Get an instance of your class
     $user = Flight::user();

-If the `User` class is not defined, Flight will look in it's local folder for a file called `User.php` and autoload it.
-This is how Flight loads its default classes like Response, Request, and Router.

-You can define the constructor parameters for your class by passing in an additional array:
+The register method also allows you to pass along parameters to your class constructor.
+So when you load your custom class, it will come pre-initialized.
+You can define the constructor parameters by passing in an additional array.
+Here's an example of loading a database connection:

     // Register class with constructor parameters
     Flight::register('db', 'Database', array('localhost','mydb','user','pass'));